venture-buddy/website/README.md

 - Watch files and performs the live reload to the page in all browsers
 - Optimize images (.jpg, .jpeg, .png, .gif)
 - Duplicate images (.svg, .webp)
-- Generate HTML from [EJS](https://ejs.co/) as a template
+- Generate HTML from [EJS](https://ejs.co/) templates

 ## Local development

-Run `npm run dev` to run gulp tasks and start the development server on http://localhost:3000
+Run `npm run dev` to start gulp tasks and the development server on http://localhost:3000

 ## Deploying to GitHub Pages